-Treatment- This practice may use or disclose your protected health information in consultation between health care providers relating to your treatment or for your referral to another health care provider for your treatment.
+Treatment – This modern family dentistry practice may use or disclose your protected health information when consulting with other health care providers regarding your treatment or for your referral to another health care provider.

-Payment- This practice may use or disclose your protected health information for billing, claims management, collection activities, or obtaining payment.
+Payment – This practice may use or disclose your protected health information for billing, claims management, collection activities, or payment collection.

-Authorized Disclosures- For any other use or disclosure you wish us to make, you can give us a written, valid authorization.
-Your authorization must have specific instructions for the use and disclosure you want us to make.
+Authorized Disclosures – For any other use or disclosure you wish us to make, you can give us a written, valid authorization.
+Your authorization must have specific instructions that we could follow to observe the HIPAA privacy rule .
 You will have the right to revoke the authorization in writing at any time before the information is used or disclosed.

 Uses or disclosures requiring an opportunity for the individual to agree or object

-For disclosures to others involved with your health care or payment, we will inform you in advance and give you the opportunity to agree or object.
-These disclosures will be limited to the information necessary to help with your health care or payment.
+We will inform you of our intent and secure your permission before disclosing your information to others involved in your health care or payment.
+Any disclosure will be limited to information necessary to help with your health care or payment process.
 These disclosures will only be made if you do not object.

 Uses and disclosures for which an authorization or opportunity to agree or object is not required

-The following uses or disclosures do not require an authorization or the opportunity for you to agree or object.
+The following uses or disclosures do not require notification or authorization

-Uses and disclosures for research purposes- This practice may use or disclose protected health information for research, when the research has been approved by an institutional review board or privacy board, to protect your protected health information.
+Uses and disclosures for research purposes – This practice may use or disclose protected health information for research only when the research has been approved by an institutional review board or a privacy board to protect your health information.